WPIC 5.20 Failure to Produce Witness

 Similarly, the instruction should not be given at the request of the prosecution if the defendant's missing witness was equally available to the prosecution to call as a witness.
 State v.
 Dixon, 150 Wn.App.
 46, 207 P.3d 459 (2009).

 The requirement of “equally available” is a fact-based determination, made on a case-by-case basis.
 See, e.g., State v.
+Houston-Sconiers, 188 Wn.2d 1, 391 P.3d 409 (2017) (defendant not entitled to missing witness instruction where witness was subject of a material witness warrant and neither State nor defense was aware of the whereabouts of witness); State v.
 Carter, 74 Wn.App.
 320, 875 P.2d 1 (1994), affirmed 127 Wn.2d 836, 904 P.2d 290 (1995) (prosecutor not permitted to argue to jury that defendant did not call witness because she would testify unfavorably to defendant, where defendant unsuccessfully tried to produce witness for trial and, thus, satisfactorily explained witness's absence).

 The instruction should not be given if the missing witness would have given testimony that would be relatively insignificant.
 State v.
 Montgomery, 163 Wn.2d 577, 183 P.3d 267 (2008) (prosecution not entitled to instruction because defendant's missing witnesses would have given testimony that was relatively insignificant); State v.
 Dickamore, 22 Wn.App.
 851, 592 P.2d 681 (1979) (defendant not entitled to instruction because testimony by State's missing witness would have only been cumulative).